web3privacy/docs/src/content/docs/get-involved/org-benefits.md

 - We are an open-source & community-driven organization that empowers privacy and freedom.
 - We care about our independence and value collaboration over competition.
-- The last decision is always on us: we don’t work for any company, we collaborate with them.
+- We don’t work for any company, we collaborate with them.

-- Ideal partners are those who champion the growth of privacy for all.
+### Key Objectives 2024-2025

+Become the leading privacy-centric think-tank driving critical ecosystem advocacy.

+- 10 million annual reach (socials, media, events)
+- 2500 visitors to events (including 100 privacy experts)
+- 100+ active contributors within the W3PN community

 ### Benefits for our Members: